Moduli of $p$-adic representations of a profinite group: Representability of the space of morphisms

 \begin{proof} Let $A_0$ be a formal model for $A$.
-Note that $A_0$ is an open subring of $A$ which is $p$-adically complete and therefore is a pro-discrete ring implying that the group $\GLn(A_0)$ is a pro-discrete group as in \cite[Definition 2.1]{noohi2004fundamental}, thanks to \cite[Lemma 7.4.6]{bhatt2013pro} the result follows if we replace $A$ by $A_0$ in the statement of the Lemma.
+As in the proof of \cref{Noohi}, $\GLn(A_0)$ is a pro-discrete subgroup (thus a Noohi subgroup) of $\GLn(A)$.
+It thus follows from \cite[Lemma 7.4.6]{bhatt2013pro} that we are allowed to replace $A$ by $A_0$, in the statement of the Lemma.
 Let,